 Some ideas for you are Ayam Goreng Bumbu (spicy fried-chicken), Ayam Penyet (smashed chicken with chilli sambal), Perkedel Tempe (tempeh fritters), Perkedel Jagung (sweetcorn fritters), Sambal Goreng Terasi (chilli with dried-shrimp paste), sliced egg omelettes, some vegetables, etc.

-Thank you for reading this post.
-I hope you’re now planning to try this recipe.
+Thank you for reading this Nasi Kuning recipe.
+I hope you’re now planning to try it.
 It will be awesome if you can share what you think about it in the comments below (leave a reply).

 Before you go on checking this Nasi Kuning recipe, you may want to check out my other recipes too.